ByNameModding/BNM-Android/README.md

 # ByNameModding
 Modding (hacking) il2cpp games by classes, methods, fields names.
-# Status: Work in progres
+# Status: Coming soon on github
 # Why did I do it
 ## 1. In order not to update the offset of the unity methods
 ## 2. For fun.
 Idk why, but it's easy for me to create things like this.